 - The best way to enjoy Lebanon with complete peace of mind is to book yourself onto a tour.
 This will make exploring the country so much easier.

-- When you’re looking at booking accommodation for yourself, make sure it’s well-reviewed by other solo female travelers.
+- When you’re looking at booking accommodation for yourself, make sure it’s well-reviewed by other solo female travellers.
 That is going to be the best way to find something that fits you.

-Loads of solo female travelers go to Lebanon and report back with amazing stories – the lack of harassment, lack of crime, lack of sketchiness, and the respect they get.
+Loads of solo female travellers go to Lebanon and report back with amazing stories – the lack of harassment, lack of crime, lack of sketchiness, and the respect they get.
 Make sure to bring some clothes to go out in Beirut – it’s a party city alright!

-Is Lebanon safe to travel for families?
+Is Lebanon Safe For families?

 Families can have a pretty good time in Lebanon.
 All the conflict surrounding the country aside, it’s actually a family-friendly destination.

 Beirut, for example, has a whole lot of stuff going for it.
-Planet Discovery Children’s Museum, then there’s the Sanayeh Public Garden and the Beirut Waterfront – at 4.8 kilometers long, this makes for a perfect stroll with the kids.
+Planet Discovery Children’s Museum, then there’s the Sanayeh Public Garden and the Beirut Waterfront – at 4.8 kilometres long, this makes for a perfect stroll with the kids.

 In addition to all that there are beaches and beach resorts, complete with kids’ clubs.